EmergentProperly/Volca-Sync-Divider/README.md

 # Volca-Sync-Divider

 An Arduino driven Korg Volca sync divider.
-It's basically a simple "hack" to add some versatility to the Volcas.
+A simple "hack" to add some versatility to the Volcas.
 The arduino recieves a sync pulse from a volca, and outputs 2 or more pulses at a lower BPM while remaining in time with the source sync.

 Two LEDs provide a visual aid for timing.